-If you’re studying in the UK but dream of working overseas when you graduate, you could work for an organisation based in another country, apply to an international employer that has projects overseas or do an internship abroad.
+If you’re studying civil or structural engineering in the UK but dream of working abroad when you graduate, there are plenty of options available to you.
+In summary, you could work for an employer based in another country or apply to an international employer based in the UK that has projects overseas.
+If you want to work abroad as a student, you can do an internship.

-Once you’ve determined the country where you’d like to work, identify prospective employers that suit your area of interest.
-Search for job openings through international job boards and use employers’ native websites rather than a British version that might not display international vacancies.
+Once you’ve chosen the country where you’d like to work, identify prospective employers that suit your area of interest.
+Search for job openings through international job boards and use employers’ native websites rather than a UK version that won’t always display international vacancies.

-According to results from the 2016 trendence UK graduate survey as published in The Guardian UK 300, the most popular graduate employers in construction, civil engineering and surveying that work internationally are:
+According to results from the 2018/19 trendence UK graduate survey as published in the UK 300, the most popular graduate employers in construction, civil engineering and surveying that work both in the UK and internationally are:

 - Mott MacDonald